$0 Arizona IEP Meeting Prep Checklist

 Arizona's universal ESA is heavily used by families of autistic children — private ABA providers, private specialized schools, and autism-specific programs are accessible with an ESA award.
 Some families find that private intensive ABA therapy is more effective than what the school provides.

-The critical trade-off: accepting an ESA means giving up FAPE rights entirely.
+The critical trade-off: accepting an ESA removes IDEA protections, including the public-school FAPE entitlement, for the private placement; other laws may still apply.
 For autistic children who need extensive coordinated services — SLP, OT, ABA, specialized instruction — the cost of replicating all of those privately often exceeds the ESA award significantly.
-Families who accept ESA and then find the private providers inadequate cannot simply return to the public IEP.
+Families can close the ESA and re-enroll in public school, but a new REED/IEP process may be needed and the prior IEP is not guaranteed to resume immediately.

 Before making this decision, request a complete accounting of all services currently in your child's IEP: service type, frequency, provider credentials.
 Then compare that to what you'd fund privately with the ESA.